PrajjwalBohra-Labs/Resencial-Finance/README.md

+Currently in a development phase.
+But here is the about......

 # Resencial Finance
 Resencial Finance is a backend-first financial research platform focused on Indian financial markets.
 The project combines market data, deterministic financial calculations, evidence, and a local LLM to generate research-style analysis.

 ## What it does
 The backend currently supports:
 - Indian equity instrument resolution for NSE and BSE
 - Live market data through Yahoo Finance
 - Historical price analysis